The Federal Government’s Decision to Proceed with Executions During the Pandemic Puts Me in an Impossible Position

 I first met Wes in 2009.
 As a Zen Buddhist, Wes sought my spiritual guidance to answer questions and share religious insights about life and death.
 While I knew Wes would eventually be executed, I was shocked and horrified when he finally received an execution date.
 That date was originally set for December of last year, but was postponed.
 His new execution date is just days away, and remains in place despite posing significant risks to the health of all involved due to COVID-19.

 Much of the country is still sheltering in place and practicing social distancing.
-Even the Federal Bureau of Prisons has taken extraordinary preventative measures, suspending all visitation nationwide, even with attorneys, due to what BOP officials have called the “unprecedented world-wide public health emergency.”
+The Federal Bureau of Prisons has also taken extraordinary preventative measures by suspending all visitation nationwide, even with attorneys, due to the unprecedented worldwide public health emergency.
 As such, Wes and I have only communicated through letters since March.
-Due to my age and history of lung illnesses, which make me highly vulnerable to the virus, I have altered my everyday life and habits.
+Due to my age and history of lung illnesses, which make me highly vulnerable to the virus, I have also altered my everyday life and habits.
 I’ve stopped going to places I used to frequent on a near-daily basis, such as coffee shops and the library, and I do not currently attend services at my temple.
 These are necessary adjustments to avoid contracting and spreading COVID-19.

 While I am religiously obligated as Wes’s priest to provide him spiritual guidance and comfort as he leaves this life, none of this dismisses his responsibility for his actions.
 I do not intend to gloss over the gravity of his past errors and the tremendous suffering they caused for others.
 Many will argue that Wes should be denied his right to my presence at his execution due to his crimes.
 I understand this position — people have a right to feel outraged by any harm he has caused.
 But is the answer really to rob him — and me — of our religious liberty?
 We must ask ourselves how much we are willing to sacrifice to enable the government to perpetuate a cycle of killing.